 Sports are not the only thing going in life - but let's face it, they are one of the most important

 I can hear 'sports widows' around the world beating their heads against the wall right now.

-Particularly when I'm about to recommend that you not only watch sports on TV, but go to the games.
+Particularly when I'm about to recommend that you not only watch sports on TV, but go to the games too.
 And I don't just mean your local games - though they can be seriously exciting stuff too.
 But also go to the BIG games.
-Typically that means travel, but why not time your holiday trips around big sporting events?
+After all, you only live once and experiencing these games in the flesh is not available at the push of a button when convenience hits.
+Typically it means travel, but why not time your holiday trips around big sporting events?

 Being an avid player of the lottery there are a number of things that I have come to note about most lotteries which can be quite a turn off.
 Some have very stringent laws, even for the winners.
 My personal favorite though is the EuroMillions even though I'm yet to win anything big from them (it's just a matter of time folks!) - there are a number of things that make me wake up in the morning and look forward to trying my luck with them again.